 ESG boasts a passionate and active alumni base.
-Newer alumni keep their ties with ESG through teaching freshman.
+Newer alumni keep their ties with ESG through teaching first-year students.
 Some alumni are members of the ESG Alumni Steering Committee, while others take an informal mentoring role with current students.
 Alumni also offer critical financial support to ESG, funding the majority of the ESG seminar series.

 Our facilities foster an open and relaxed environment for community members to learn and socialize.
 ESG’s student lounge is a place to teach, study, have late-night discussions, play games, or relax on its beanbag chairs.
 Many community members enjoy painting murals, organizing sleepovers and movie marathons, cooking, or napping on the couches between classes.
 Every Friday during each term, ESGers gather for a community luncheon prepared in the ESG kitchen by fellow members.
 Guest speakers often present informal lunchtime talks on subjects of general interest.